AdobeDocs/genstudio.en/help/user-guide/insights/overview.md

 ---
 title: Overview of [!DNL Insights]
-description: Learn how to analyze content performance with GenStudio [!DNL Insights].
+description: Learn how to optimize experiences based on real-time content performance metrics.
 ---

 # GenStudio [!DNL Insights]